sonocotta/esp32-audio-dock/README.md

 ### Arduino IDE

 Follow the [ESP8266Audio](https://github.com/earlephilhower/ESP8266Audio) library guide.
 Default settings will work out of the box with ESP8266 and ESP32 boards.
-For ESP32C3 and ESP32S2 board please adjust the pinout according to the above section
+For the ESP32C3 and ESP32S2 board, please adjust the pinout according to the above section

 ## Using ESP32 Audio Boards with the Home Assistant